 - When I read, I underline like crazy, and I enjoy sharing lines I love—hence the inordinate number of quotes.

 - I accept requests, but I never guarantee that I’ll write a review.
-Because one thing often leads to another, I can’t promise a specific time frame.
+And because one thing often leads to another, I can’t promise a specific time frame.

-- If you’ve written a review of a book that I’ve mentioned, I hope you’ll post a comment with the link to your review.
+- If you’ve written a review of a book that I mention, I hope you’ll post a comment with the link to your review.